 You may know having high cholesterol is bad but may not know too much about triglycerides, which are the most common type of fat in your body.
-High triglycerides increase your risk of heart disease, and eating too much fat or too many calories contributes to high triglyceride levels.
-Making changes to your diet and eating healthy meals can help bring your triglyceride levels back to normal.
+Recently scientists have discovered that if you have high triglycerides, you are at greater risk of heart disease, stroke and high blood pressure than from total cholesterol, according to a report in the University Health News Daily.
+Eating too much fat or too many calories contributes to high triglyceride levels.
+Making changes to incorporate a diet plan to lower triglycerides can help bring your levels back to normal.

-To lower your triglycerides, eat meals that are calorie-controlled, low in fat and low in refined carbs such as white bread, white rice, soda, cake and cookies.
-That means including more whole grains, fruits, vegetables, lean sources of protein and low-fat dairy in your diet.
-Talk to your doctor or dietitian to help you determine your daily calorie needs for a healthy weight.
-Foods rich in omega-3s, such as salmon, tuna, walnuts and flaxseeds, also help improve triglycerides.
-Alcohol increases triglyceride levels.
+To lower your triglycerides, eat meals that are calorie-controlled, low in fat and low in refined carbs.
+Avoid white bread, white rice, soda, cake and cookies.
+Include more whole grains, fruits, vegetables, lean sources of protein and low-fat dairy in your diet.
+A healthy triglyceride diet should also include foods rich in antioxidants, like cranberries.

 Fiber is satiating, which is helpful when you're trying to eat fewer calories to lose weight and lower triglyceride levels.
 Plus, fiber in food helps you gain better control over your triglycerides, according to the University of Massachusetts Medical School.
-A healthy, high-fiber breakfast might include a bowl of oatmeal made with nonfat milk and mixed with raisins and flaxseeds and served with a fresh orange.
-Or you might enjoy a toasted whole-wheat English muffin topped with peanut butter and served a container of low-fat yogurt and a banana.
+A healthy diet menu for high triglycerides might be a high-fiber breakfast that includes a bowl of oatmeal made with nonfat milk, mixed with raisins and flax seeds and served with a fresh orange.
+Or you might enjoy a toasted whole-wheat English muffin topped with peanut butter and served with a container of low-fat yogurt and a banana.

 Finish the Day Right